+The proof is deferred to Appendix \ref{appendix-monotone}.
 This proposition is not that strong since it does not rule out the fact that $\lambda_c$ is either $0$ or infinity.
 Moreover, this proposition does not tell us anything about polynomial time algorithms, just of the existence or non-existence of any (polynomial or exponential time) algorithms.
 The first non-trivial result would be to establish that $0 < \lambda_{c} < \infty$, i.e. the phase transition is strictly non-trivial and then to show that for possibly a larger constant, the problem is solvable efficiently.
 We establish both of this in Section \ref{sec:results}.